ungeroed/Drone-Backed-WSN/README.md

-# Drone Backed Wireless Sensor Network
+# Drone backed correction of sensor networks

-This is the source code for the "Drone Backed Wireless Sensor Network" project at the IT University of Copenhagen, Fall 2015.
+This is the source code for the "Drone backed correction of sensor networks" project at the IT University of Copenhagen, Fall 2015.

 The repository contains the following directories: